 Developing a Long Range Transportation Plan is never totally completed, but is a continuing process.
 The Plan is subject to amendments over time as transportation improvements are added, removed or modified in response to changes in development patterns.
 Developments that are of such a magnitude that they substantially alter the assumptions and projections upon which the adopted Long Range Transportation Plan is based will generate the need for a Plan Update.
 Historically, this occurs in the Orlando Urbanized Area every five years.
 Plan Updates are also generated by the completion of the decennial census.
-The requirements for a Long Range Transportation Plan have been continued by the Federal transportation act, the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA - LU) and MAP-21.
+The requirements for a Long Range Transportation Plan have been continued by the existing Federal transportation act, the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA - LU).
+A new transportation act is under consideration by Congress to replace SAFETEA-LU.